mlii0117/COV-CTR/Datasets/README.md

+10/08/2021:
+Greetings, we have updated our dataset and released the English reports.

+Furthermore, we have modified the format of the csv file.

 We have updated the report.csv which add the impression for each image.

 For Mac users, please use 'encoding='gbk'' to read the csv file.